lnhubbell/mtbSample/README.md

 ## Technologies
 This app is built entirely in react and is served by firebase.
 It uses CSS3 and HTML5 to display a video and play an audio file.

+## Next Steps
+If I were to continue working on this, I'd first make the styling work on more device sizes.
+This currently only works well on 1920x1080.